Celtic Music: Pagan or Christian?

 The Blending of Pagan and Christian Traditions

-Local saints replaced ancient deities in the affections of the people, yet many characteristics and stories attributed to these saints mirrored those of their predecessors.
-This blending ensured that the transition did not feel like a loss of identity for the Celtic peoples but rather a continuation of their traditions in a new form.
+Local saints took the place of old gods in the hearts of the people.
+Yet many stories about these saints matched those of the old gods.
+This mix ensured the change did not feel like a loss of self.
+It was a continuation of their ways in a new form.

 If you are looking for a Celtic Christian band, check out Celtic Worship's album "Homeward".
 By clicking this link, you will be directed to its page on Amazon: https://amzn.to/3XNaxkW